-“I was very interested in the course offerings, and in the opportunity to learn from Oxford professors,” says Keren, who is considering a career as a surgeon.
+“I was very interested in the course offerings, and in the opportunity to learn from University professors,” says Keren, who is considering a career as a surgeon.
 “I was looking to be challenged academically while visiting a part of the world I had never been to.”

 Oxbridge applicants select two areas of concentrated study, a major and a minor.
 Major courses meet six mornings during each of the four weeks, while minor studies take place three afternoons each week.
 Keren was accepted into the highly competitive medical science program, which she paired with a psychology minor.